+BULLYING/HARASSMENT

+following conduct is illustrative of bullying: Physical intimidation, taunting, name calling, a art of a group, shall not harass or bully others.
+The and insults , physical abilities or characteristics of associates of

+Bullying Physical Pushing, shoving, hitting

 Bullying Cyber Sending, posting, or sharing negative, harmful, false, or mean content about someone else causing embarrassment or humiliation.

 Bullying Other

-any verbal or physical threat of bodily injury or the purpose of extortion or for any other reason. bally, and toward or about any person.
+ke any verbal or physical threat of bodily injury or use e purpose of extortion or for any other reason.
+This lly, and toward or about any person.

 Threaten/Intimidate Staff

 Threaten/Intimidate Student

-Stalking - Students shall not engage in a pattern serious harm. of behavior that places another person in fear of
+Stalking - Students shall not engage in a patter serious harm. n of behavior that places another person in fear of

 Stalking

 Harassment

-Disruptive Behavior
+DISRUPTIVE BEHAVIOR

-Disruptive Behavior - Students are entitled to a learning environment free of unnecessary disruption.
-Any physical or verbal disturbance within the school setting or during related activities, which interrupts or interferes with teaching and orderly conduct of school activities, is prohibited.
+a learning environment free of unnecessary within the school setting or during related activities, and orderly conduct of school activities, is prohibited.

 Minor Insubordination

 Disrespect

 Defiance

 Disruption w/o Endangering Safety

 Disruption Endangering Safety

-Demonstration w/o Affecting Instruction

-Demonstration Affecting Instruction

-Obscene Language/Gesture